Latest Updates

 Subdivision

 We are fortunate to have a retired city planner in our group to engage with the engineering firm and planning departments.
-It’s taken more than a year of negotiation with town staff but our subdivision application was completed and and approved.
+It took more than a year of negotiation with town staff but our subdivision application was completed and approved.
 On June 20, 2022, we went before the Planning Board and received a unanimous recommendation for approval to the Town Commissioners in Wendell.
 The public hearing at the Commissioners’ level for the rezoning and subdivision approval took place on August 22, 2022.
 They approved the rezoning request.
 Work on the infrastructure began in May 2023 and took approximately eight months to complete.

 HOA